-Gottman talks about this situation when he describes the “fighting styles” of different couples.
+Gottman talks about boxers and avoiders when he describes the “fighting styles” of different couples.

-From a cultural perspective, the stereotype is that boxers tend to be from Latin or southern European cultures while the conflict avoiders tend to be from more withdrawn cultures.
+From a cultural perspective, the stereotype is that boxers tend to be from Latin or southern European cultures while conflict-avoiders tend to be from more withdrawn cultures.

-It’s similar to the demander and procrastinator, but the demander is not necessarily precise, while the responsible is all about “doing it proper”.
+It’s similar to the demander and procrastinator, but the demander is not necessarily precise, while the response is all about “doing it properly”.

 The demander feels the forgetful is untrustworthy and a slob.
-The forgetful feels the reminder is an annoying square.
+The forgetful feel of the reminder is an annoying square.

 Fixing Dysfunctional Relationships

-- The partner who push, backs off a bit
+- The partner who pushes, backs off a bit

-- The partner who retreats, meets halfway and show more proactiveness
+- The partner who retreats, meets halfway and shows more proactiveness